kenny-kelley/elementary-os-config/README.md

 As of writing, this was for elementary OS 5.1.7 (Hera), which is built on top of Ubuntu 18.04.4 LTS.

 I definitely stole `50-mtrack.conf` from somewhere.
+It needs to be placed in `/usr/share/X11/xorg.conf.d/`.